Citizens United v. FEC: Majority opinion

-The majority opinion was written by the moderate Justice Anthony Kennedy, who chose to align with the more conservative justices.
+The majority opinion was by the moderate Justice Anthony Kennedy, who chose to align with the more conservative justices.
 The court held that BCRA Section 203's prohibition of all independent political expenditures by corporations and unions violated the First Amendment's protection of free speech.
-As Kennedy wrote, "If the First Amendment has any force, it prohibits Congress from fining or jailing citizens, or associations of citizens, for simply engaging in political speech."
-Kennedy also noted that because the First Amendment does not distinguish between media and other corporations, the BCRA restrictions improperly allowed Congress to suppress political speech in newspapers, books, television, and blogs.
-Consequently, "There is no such thing as too much speech."
+Kennedy wrote, "If the First Amendment has any force, it prohibits Congress from fining or jailing citizens, or associations of citizens, for simply engaging in political speech."
+He also wrote that because the First Amendment does not distinguish between media and other corporations, the BCRA restrictions improperly allowed Congress to suppress political speech in newspapers, books, television, and blogs.
+But, Kennedy wrote, "There is no such thing as too much speech."

 The court overturned the 1990 precedent Austin v.
-Michigan Chamber of Commerce, which had held that a state law that prohibited corporations from using money to support or oppose candidates in elections did not violate the Constitution.
-The majority criticized Austin's reasoning that the "distorting effect" of large corporate expenditures constituted a risk of corruption or the appearance of corruption.
-Rather, the majority argued that the government had no place in determining whether large expenditures distorted an audience's perceptions, and that the type of "corruption" that might justify government controls on spending for speech had to relate to some form of "quid pro quo" transaction in which politicians favored corporations from whom they received donations.
-The court also overruled a portion of the 2003 precedent McConnell v.
+Michigan Chamber of Commerce, which held that a state law that prohibited corporations from using money to support or oppose candidates in elections did not violate the Constitution.
+The majority criticized Austins reasoning that the "distorting effect" of large corporate expenditures constituted a risk of corruption or the appearance of corruption.
+Rather, the majority argued, the government has no place in determining whether large expenditures distort an audience's perceptions, and the type of "corruption" that might justify government controls on spending for speech must relate to some form of "quid pro quo" transaction in which politicians favor corporations from which they receive donations.
+The court also overruled the part of the 2003 precedent McConnell v.
 FEC that upheld the BCRA restriction of corporate spending on electioneering communications.

-The majority also held that the free press clause of the First Amendment protects associations of individuals in addition to individual speakers, and further that the First Amendment does not allow prohibitions of speech based on the identity of the speaker.
+The majority also held that the First Amendment's free press clause protects associations of individuals in addition to individual speakers, and further that the First Amendment does not allow prohibitions of speech based on the speaker's identity.
 Corporations, as associations of individuals, therefore have free speech rights under the First Amendment.
 Because spending money is essential to disseminating speech, as established in the 1976 precedent Buckley v.
-Valeo, limiting a corporation's ability to spend money is unconstitutional by limiting the ability of its members to associate effectively and to speak on political issues.
+Valeo, limiting a corporation's ability to spend money is unconstitutional because it limits the corporation's members' ability to associate effectively and speak on political issues.
 The court's opinion relied heavily on Buckley and First National Bank of Boston v.
 Bellotti, in which it struck down a broad prohibition of independent expenditures by corporations in ballot initiatives and referendums.
-The majority argued that the First Amendment purposefully keeps the government from "rationing" speech and interfering in the marketplace of ideas, and it is not up to legislatures or courts to create a sense of "fairness" by restricting speech.
+The majority argued that the First Amendment purposely keeps the government from "rationing" speech and interfering in the marketplace of ideas, and it is not up to legislatures or courts to create a sense of "fairness" by restricting speech.

-On the other hand, the court found that BCRA Sections 201 and 311, which require disclosure of information of the funders of such speech, were valid as applied to the movie advertisements and to the movie itself.
-The majority ruled for the disclosure of the sources of campaign contributions, saying that:
+On the other hand, the court found that BCRA Sections 201 and 311, which require disclosure of information about the funders of such speech, were valid as applied to the movie advertisements and to the movie itself.
+The majority ruled for the disclosure of the sources of campaign contributions, writing: